Cloud-based accounts payable: What it is and how it works

 - Role-based access controls: Lets teams customize permissions so users only see what's relevant to their role

-How cloud-based accounts payable compares to traditional AP systems
+How cloud-based AP compares to traditional AP systems

-Traditional AP processes are often manual and inefficient—requiring employees to scan invoices, manage email threads, and track approvals by hand.
+Traditional AP processes are often manual and inefficient, requiring you to scan invoices, manage email threads, and track approvals by hand.
 These time-consuming workflows increase the risk of delayed payments, duplicated effort, and limited financial visibility.

 By contrast, cloud-based AP automates these tasks and offers a more agile, transparent approach.
 Below is a side-by-side comparison: